-Usually, oncologists do not study nutrition, so they can’t nor want to advise on diets when fighting cancer.
+Usually, oncologists do not study nutrition, so they can’t or won’t advise on diets when fighting cancer.

 There is so much complexity as to which foods to eat, which to avoid, and what cancer thrives on.

-There is also an emotional element involved in food being our comfort when the times are har.
+There is also an emotional element involved in food being our comfort when times are hard.

 Many patients have a hard time when trying to change their diets or trying intermittent fasting*.